Olajimmy/SBA320H/README.md

-used react-router to connect the pages together used Link to configure it used useState and useRef diployed app on git hub pages
+used react-router to connect the pages together used Link to configure it used useState and useRef diployed app on git hub pages and netlify. site appears to be deployed but not showing up after the first click on netlify. it would not show at all on git poages.
+App works perfectly on VS code. created a carousel to display the fetched news